mintheinkhinemtk/Splunk_BOTS_Labs/Splunk_BOTSV2/BOTSV2.md

 <img width="1522" height="257" alt="image" src="https://github.com/user-attachments/assets/98d46a2a-185d-41ae-9f57-08d3af67f00a" />

-I could now find the whole computed hash of the password and its salt value using the row and the salt.
+Got the salt value as 'tlX7CQPE'.
+I could now find the whole computed hash of the password using the row and the salt.

-Using reverse to get the events from the oldest to the newest...
+Using reverse to get the events from the oldest to the newest to find the password hash.

 ```
 index=botsv2 dest_port=80 src_ip="45.77.65.211" sourcetype="stream:http" site="www.brewertalk.com" "/member.php"  "SELECT password FROM mybb_users ORDER BY UID LIMIT 2,1"